-SWFL Children’s Charities sponsors the annual Southwest Florida Wine & Food Fest each year, donating 100 percent of all proceeds primarily to Golisano Children’s Hospital of Southwest Florida, and programs benefitting children at Florida SouthWestern State College and Florida Gulf Coast University for scholarships for local students planning to study in the Health Sciences fields and stay in Southwest Florida.
+SWFL Children’s Charities hosts the annual Southwest Florida Wine & Food Fest each year, donating 100 percent of all proceeds primarily to Golisano Children’s Hospital of Southwest Florida, as well as to Florida SouthWestern State College and Florida Gulf Coast University for scholarships for local students planning to study in the Health Sciences fields and stay in Southwest Florida.
 Many of those students will eventually work in the Golisano Children’s Hospital of Southwest Florida.

 Scheduled for completion in early 2017, the new Golisano Children’s Hospital of Southwest Florida will include 128 beds for the care of local children along with the latest medical equipment and a specialty trained team of medical care providers.
-The 292,000-square-foot facility, currently under construction on the HealthPark campus, will be completely dedicated to pediatric specialty care.
+The 292,000-square-foot facility, currently under construction on the Health Park campus, will be completely dedicated to pediatric specialty care.
 Through the generous support of local residents and businesses, $91 million has been raised to help build the new Golisano Children’s Hospital of Southwest Florida.

 Golisano Children’s Hospital of Southwest Florida is part of Lee Memorial Health System in Florida.
 It is the only acute care children’s hospital between Tampa and Miami.
 The children’s hospital opened in 1994 within HealthPark Medical Center.
 The name was changed to Golisano Children’s Hospital of Southwest Florida in 2012.
-Lee Memorial Health System Foundation, the primary fund raising entity for Golisano Children’s Hospital, is currently engaged in a major capital campaign to enhance pediatric hospital care in Southwest Florida by raising $100 million to build and equip a new 128-bed children’s hospital on the campus of HealthPark Medical Center.
+Lee Memorial Health System Foundation, the primary fund raising entity for Golisano Children’s Hospital, is currently engaged in a major capital campaign to enhance pediatric hospital care in Southwest Florida by raising $100 million to build and equip a new 128-bed children’s hospital on the campus of Health Park Medical Center.
 For more info, visit ChildrensHospitalGoal.org.